 On July 3, 1893, Starr and Kid Wilson were captured while vacationing at Colorado Springs with Starr’s new bride.
 Of the more than $20,000 already taken by the Starr gang, authorities recovered just $1,460 in greenbacks and $500 in gold.
-Starr was sentenced to hang for murder and robbery, but by 1904, he was back in Indian Territory, his sentence having been commuted by President Theodore Roosevelt.
+Starr was sentenced to hang for murder and robbery, but by 1904, he was back in Indian Territory because President Theodore Roosevelt had commuted his sentence.

 Though Starr settled down for a time, when Oklahoma became a state in 1907, surrounding states tried to extradite him.
-Under the fear of being extradited to Arkansas, he hid in the Osage Hills quickly falling in with his old partners.
+Under the fear of being extradited to Arkansas, he hid in the Osage Hills, quickly falling in with his old partners.
 After another wave of bank robberies, Starr was arrested and sentenced to 7-25 years in prison.
-He was paroled in 1913 providing he never set foot in Oklahoma again.
+He was paroled in 1913, provided he never set foot in Oklahoma again.

-But, hiding out right under their noses in Tulsa, Oklahoma, the state suffered its worst string of bank robberies in 1914.
-Dozens of banks fell, with the robberies sometimes occurring with as little as two weeks between.
+But, hiding out under their noses in Tulsa, Oklahoma, the state suffered its worst bank robberies in 1914.
+Dozens of banks fell, with the robberies sometimes occurring within as little as two weeks.
 In March 1915, Starr and his gang robbed two banks in Stroud, Oklahoma, but this time Starr was not so lucky – he was shot and arrested.
 Sentenced to up to 25 years, Starr was paroled just four years later.

-The loot from Starr’s earlier crimes was, by his own words, hidden “..near the border in a place nobody could find it in a million years.”
-Many researchers believe that this cache is hidden somewhere along the Cimarron River in Stevens County, Kansas.
+The loot from Starr’s earlier crimes was, by his own words, hidden “…near the border in a place nobody could find it in a million years.”
+Many researchers believe this cache is hidden along the Cimarron River in Stevens County, Kansas.

 Stevens County is located in extreme southwest Kansas.
-There are two communities in Stevens County including Moscow and Hugoton, the county seat, which is located at the intersections of US Highway 56, and Kansas Highways 51 and 25.
-Unfortunately, finding this treasure could be tough in the approximately 729 square miles that the county encompasses.
+There are two communities in Stevens County, including Moscow and Hugoton, the county seat, located at the intersections of U.S. Highway 56 and Kansas Highways 51 and 25.
+Unfortunately, finding this treasure could be challenging in the approximately 729 square miles that the county encompasses.
 However, the Cimarron River is located only in the extreme northwest portion of the county, which might be worth exploring.